MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-online-powershell-v2.md

 ## Properties and property sets in the EXO V2 module

-Traditional Exchange Online cmdlets returns all possible object properties in their output, including many properties that are often blank or aren't interesting in many scenarios.
-Returning a large number of blank and unnecessary properties causes degraded performance (more server computation and added network load).
+Traditional Exchange Online cmdlets return all possible object properties in their output, including many properties that are often blank or aren't interesting in many scenarios.
+This behavior causes degraded performance (more server computation and added network load).
 You rarely (if ever) need the full complement of properties in the cmdlet output.

 The **Get-EXO\*** cmdlets in the module have categorized output properties.
 Instead of giving all properties equal importance and returning them in all scenarios, we've categorized specific related properties into property sets.
 Simply put, these property sets are buckets of two or more related properties on the cmdlet.